 - What filtering is and does behind the scenes, see our Introduction to Filtering in the.datastory.guide.

 - How to create and tag variables as filters in your Data Set, see How to Tag a Variable as a Filter.

 - How to apply filter variables to outputs in pages, see How to Apply a Filter.

 Static filtering methods

 - Pre-filtered variable sets - you can create new versions of your questions that are pre-filtered as you like and use those questions in your outputs that require filtering.
 How to Rebase One Question Based on Another Question and How to Rebase Multiple Response Data in Variable(s) to NET are two of our popular automations for this.
-The first is especially helpful when you need to show data on 3 dimensions in a table, as tables are otherwise restricted to 2 dimensions (columns and rows).
-For example, showing a KPI per brand over time.
+The first is especially helpful when you need to show data on 3 dimensions in a table, such as showing a KPI (1) per brand (2) over time (3).